Photosynthesis for Kids – Definition and How It Works

 - Oxygen

-Though the main things produced in photosynthesis involve food and oxygen, however, it affects our life extensively as the life of so many living beings are dependent on plants for their survival.
+Though the main things produced in photosynthesis involve food and oxygen, it affects our life extensively as the lives of so many living beings are dependent on plants for their survival.
 The energy we get for our growth and development is derived from plants and animals, where animals also depend on plants in direct (plant-eating animals or herbivores) or indirect ways (carnivores or omnivores that eat other plant-eating animals).
 Therefore, photosynthesis is important for our existence.

 Other Facts and Information About Photosynthesis for Children